-3. God’s sovereignty in salvation should erase any notion that a person’s salvation is dependent on the believer’s wisdom or oratorical skill to proclaim the gospel (1 Corinthians 2:1-5).
+3. God’s sovereignty in salvation should erase any notion that a person’s salvation depends on the believer’s wisdom or oratorical ability to proclaim the gospel (1 Corinthians 2:1-5).

-4. Because God is sovereign in salvation, believers can evangelize knowing that those whom He has appointed to eternal life will believe.
-Therefore, believers don't need to alter or abbreviate the gospel or coax, coerce, or otherwise manipulate people into believing.
+4. Because God is sovereign in salvation, believers can evangelize knowing that those He has appointed to eternal life will believe.
+Therefore, believers do not need to alter or abbreviate the gospel or coax, coerce, or manipulate people into believing.

-Thank God that before the foundation of the world He chose to save us.
-Pray that God’s sovereignty in salvation will further encourage us to obediently proclaim the gospel.
+Thank God that before the foundation of the world, He chose to save us.
+Pray that God’s sovereignty in salvation will further encourage us to proclaim the gospel obediently.

 God’s Sovereignty in Salvation